-1. Khums is wajib on things. (give the #)

-2. Khums is the branch of of Islam (Furoo-e-din).

-6. It is wajib to pay khums when you become , although according

-to Ayatollah as-Seestani, it is wajib to pay kh ums on the wealth owned by children.

-9. Half of the khums collected is set aside as

-12. You can help the poor by giving on an individual level.
+1. Khums is wajib on things. (give the #) Khums is the branch of Islam (Furoo-e-deen).
+It is wajib to pay khums when you become, although according to Ayatollah as-Seestani, it is wajib to pay khums on the wealth owned by children.
+9. Half of the khums collected is set aside as 12.
+You can help the poor by giving on an individual level.
 It is to pay khums.

-Down

-1. The most common thing to pay khums on.

-Half of the khums money belongs to our

-Half of the khums money belongs to needy \$

-Khums was paid by him when wealth was di

-7. Necessary householdn nay be deducted from khums.

-8. Another tax that is wajib to pay. •

-10. Sehme Imam money can be used to build , with the permission of a mujtahid.

-A Muslim has to pay khums if a Zimmi
+Down 1.
+The most common thing to pay khums on.
+Half of the khums money belongs to our Half of the khums money belongs to needy Sayyid.
+This is known as Khums was paid by him when wealth was dug up from the well of Zam Zam.
+7. Shariah Mahr from khums, so one does not have to pay khums on Mahr.
+8. Another tax that is wajib to pay.
+10. Sehme Imam money can be used to build, with the permission of a mujtahid.
+11. A Muslim has to pay khums if a Zimmi buys land from him.